TradeForgeFR/Valhalla/README.md

 ---

 ## License
-Valhalla Trading is released under the [MIT License](LICENSE).
+Valhalla is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the software.

 ---

 ## Acknowledgments
-We thank the Avalonia UI community and our contributors for their invaluable support in making Valhalla Trading a reality.
+We thank the Avalonia UI community and our contributors for their invaluable support in making Valhalla a reality.

 ---